Air Force (National Revolutionary Army): Combat Record (1937-1945)

 These efforts were carried out under extremely difficult logistical and technological conditions, with the Chinese Nationalist air force facing severe shortages of equipment, trained personnel, and fuel throughout much of the conflict.
 Nonetheless, the air force's persistence played a vital role in maintaining the morale of Nationalist China and inflicting tangible losses on Japanese forces in both the air and on the ground.

 Transformation into the R.O.C Air Force

-On the 16th of August 1946, the "Aviation Affairs Commission" was reorganised as the "Air Force General Headquarters" in the Ministry of National Defense of the Republic of China, and the service was officially given the name Republic of China Air Force (中華民國空軍).
+On 16 August 1946, the "Aviation Affairs Commission" was reorganised as the "Air Force General Headquarters" in the Ministry of National Defense of the Republic of China, and the service was officially given the name Republic of China Air Force (中華民國空軍).